mjrb/really-ez-lisp/README.md

 - unary / is same as 1/x
 - unary -
 - `(if (condintion) (what to return if true) (what to return if not true))`
-- `(use somthing)` copy paste contents from file named somthing. hopefuly its go code
+- `(use somthing)` copy paste contents from file named somthing. if its not go code ist very likely it wont compile
 - `(import somthing)` parse Really Ez Lisp from file called somthing.
 - `(fn main (somthing))` this somthing is all that will actually be done
 - `(fn yourFuncHere (do somthing) (actually return somthing))` func names have to be valid go names, sorry ¯\_(ツ)_/¯. also only last statment is returned